SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/tutorials/Using_Visual_Overview_to_switch_spectrum_presets.md

 1. In DataMiner Cube, Navigate back to the `Visio spectrum presets` view and bring Visio to the front from your taskbar.
 If you have closed Visio previously, you can re-open it by right-clicking in the view card and choosing `Edit in Visio`from the menu.

-1. Select the rectangular shape that is linked to the spectrum componen, and in the shape data pane right-click and select `Define Shape Data`
+1. Select the rectangular shape that is linked to the spectrum component, and in the shape data pane right-click and select `Define Shape Data`

 1. Click the "New" button to add an additional shape data field